 25. Portugal (blog posts / pictures)

 I didn’t make my first visit til 2006, but already I’ve probably seen more of Portugal than any other European country, thanks to a roadtrip taking in Lisbon, Cascais, Sintra, Obidos, Batalha, Fatima, Nazare, the Pinhal de Leiria, Figueira da Foz and Coimbra on my first trip.
 I returned twice in 2008, once to see Lisbon again and the second time to explore the Algarve.
 In 2012 I spent a weekend in Porto, and I’ve been back to Lisbon five times – for work in 2013, twice in 2014, once in 2015 and most recently in 2018.

 After years of taking my annual beach holiday to Ibiza, I finally tried something different in 2006, heading instead to Mykonos.
-Now I want to go back to explore some of the other islands.
+I finally made it back for a second visit in 2022, this time to Zakynthos

 27. Mexico (blog posts / pictures)